tensorflow/tpu/models/official/resnet/README.md

 * The preprocessing and data augmentation is slightly different.
 In particular, we have an additional step during normalization which rescales the inputs based on the stddev of the RGB values of the dataset.
+Additionally, we have also implemented [AutoAugment](https://arxiv.org/abs/1805.09501) and [RandAugment](https://arxiv.org/abs/1909.13719), which are forms of data augmentation that substantially improve the final performance of the model.
 * We use a larger batch size of 1024 (by default) instead of 256 and linearly scale the learning rate.
 In addition, we adopt the learning rate schedule suggested by [Accurate, Large Minibatch SGD: Training ImageNet in 1